 There are Federal and Florida state laws that protect consumers from unfair debt collection practices.
 Facing financial debt is hard enough without inappropriate communications and activities from creditors.
 The Fair Debt Collection Practices Act (FDCPA) provides protection from a variety of abusive, deceptive and unfair debt collection practices by debt collectors.
 While the FDCPA only applies to third party debt collectors, the Florida Consumer Collection Practices Act (FCCPA) provides additional protection against original creditor collections.

 Common Florida Debt Collection Violations

-The debt collection statutes provide Florida consumers legal protection from certain forms of debt collection methods.
-Often times, Florida consumers are unaware of the consumer protections afforded under each of the acts, so please be mindful of some of the more common violations:
+The debt collection statutes provide Florida consumers legal protection from certain forms of debt collection methods, including:

 - Calling at a location known to be inconvenient, such as your place of employment or during inappropriate hours (generally between 9:00pm and 8:00am);

 - Calling after being informed that you have legal representation;

 - Continued communication attempts by a creditor after being informed that an individual is unable to pay the debt;

 - Use of physical or verbal threats or acts to collect debt;